dougeby/IntuneDocs/InTuneDocs/DeployUse/restrict-access-to-exchange-online-with-microsoft-intune.md

 >[!IMPORTANT]
 >Conditional access for PCs and Windows 10 Mobile devices with apps using modern authentication is not currently available to all Intune customers.
 If you are already using these features, you do not need to take any action.
 You can continue to use them.

->If you have not created conditional access policies for PCs or Windows 10 Mobile for apps using modern authentication, you will need to submit a request for access.
+>If you have not created conditional access policies for PCs or Windows 10 Mobile for apps using modern authentication, and would like to do so, you must submit a request.
 You can find out more information about known issues as well as how to get access to this feature at the [connect site](http://go.microsoft.com/fwlink/?LinkId=761472).

 **Before** you can configure conditional access you must:

 -   Have an **Office 365 subscription that includes Exchange Online (such as E3)** and users must be licensed for Exchange Online.

--  Consider configuring the optional **Microsoft Intune service to service connector**  which connects [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] to Microsoft Exchange Online and helps you manage device information through the [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] console.
+-  Consider configuring the optional **Microsoft Intune service-to-service connector**,  which connects [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] to Microsoft Exchange Online and helps you manage device information through the [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] console.
 You do not need to use the connector to use compliance policies or conditional access policies, but is required to run reports that help evaluate the impact of conditional access.

    > [!NOTE]
-   > Do not configure the service to service connector if you intend to use conditional access for both Exchange Online and Exchange On-premises
+   > Do not configure the service- to-service connector if you intend to use conditional access for both Exchange Online and Exchange On-premises

-   For instructions on how to configure the connector, see [Intune service to service connector](intune-service-to-service-exchange-connector.md)
+   For instructions on how to configure the connector, see [Intune service-to-service connector](intune-service-to-service-exchange-connector.md)

 When conditional access policies are configured and targeted to a user, before a user can connect to their email, the **device** they use must be: